RRShieldsCutler/biol358-DryLab/README.md

 Ok!
 Are you ready to visualize your data?

 First, let's see what NINJA did with our FASTA sequences.
-This command will convert that BIOM format into a table that you can open with Excel:
+This command will convert that BIOM format into a table that you can open with Excel.
+Make sure you still have the `(qiime1)` text at the beginning of your command line.
 ```sh
 biom convert -i ninja_results/ninja_otutable.biom -o ninja_otu_table.txt --to-tsv
 ```